 Finnish Book Foundation

-The Finnish Book Foundation was established in 1983 by the Finnish Book Publishers Association and the Ministry of Education, with the purpose of fostering and supporting Finnish literature and reading.
+The Finnish Book Foundation was established in 1983, with the purpose of fostering and supporting Finnish literature and reading.
 The Foundation is best known for its literary awards.

 Finlandia is the most prestigious literary award in Finland.
 The prize sum is 30 000 euros, awarded annually to an excellent Finnish book in three categories: fiction (novel), non-fiction and children’s or youth literature.